Little Miss Sunshine: Pageant

-To make Abigail Breslin's character (centre) appear larger than the other girls, she wore a padded suit.
+To make Abigail Breslin's character (center) appear larger than the other girls, she wore a padded suit.
 Much of the equipment and costumes exhibited during the pageant were provided by actual contestants' parents.

 Prior to writing the script, Arndt read in a newspaper about Arnold Schwarzenegger speaking to a group of high school students and saying "If there's one thing in this world I hate, it's losers.
 I despise them."
 As a result, Arndt developed his script lampooning the thought process: "And I thought there's something so wrong with that attitude ...
 I wanted to ... attack that idea that in life you're going up or you're going down ...
 So to a degree, a child beauty pageant is the epitome of the ultimate stupid meaningless competition people put themselves through."
 Co-director Jonathan Dayton also commented on the importance of the pageant to the film: "As far as the pageant goes, it was very important to us that the film not be about pageants.
 It's about being out of place, it's about not knowing where you're going to end up ..."
 All the girls acting as participants in the beauty pageant, except Abigail Breslin, were veterans of real beauty pageants.
 They looked the same and performed the same acts as they had in their real-life pageants.
 To prepare for filming, the directors attended several pageants in Southern California and met with a coordinator to learn more about the pageant process.
 A mother of a contestant in the film claimed that the film overplayed practices that the contestants go through: "Most pageants aren't quite like that, with shaving the girls' legs, spraying them with fake tans and putting on so much makeup."

 When Focus Features initially wanted to film in Canada, the directors opposed it, believing the costs of flying all of the pageant girls and their families would be excessive.
 The contestants and their families instead spent two weeks filming in a hotel in Ventura with most of the equipment and costumes being provided by the contestants' parents.
 To make Breslin's character the "plump" figure as shown in the film, she had to wear a padded suit during filming.
 For Olive's final scene involving her dancing routine, Breslin spent two weeks preparing with a choreographer.